Generative AI Projects For Beginners

 Python Code Generator Using Transformers

-One of the simplest projects is building a Python code generator.
+One of the easiest projects is building an AI-powered Python code generator.

-- You give AI a prompt like: “Write Python code to calculate the factorial of a number.”
+You provide a prompt such as: “Write Python code to calculate the factorial of a number.”

 Example Output